-The size of the home
+- The size of the home

 Home automation cost depends on the size of the home.
 For instance, the amount of money that you will have to part with to convert an average 5-bedroom house into a smart home is more than what it will cost to convert a 3-bedroom house.
 A bigger house means that more automation devices need to be installed and that will drastically increase your costs.
-For instance, if you are planning to install security cam in every room, then it means that you will have to spend more if you own a bigger house.
+For instance, if you are planning to install a security cam in every room, then it means that you will have to spend more if you own a bigger house.
 The overall structure of our house will also determine how much it will cost.
 For instance, if bedrooms are close to each other, then it will be much easier to install shared smart devices.

-Your individual needs
+- Your individual needs

 We all have different tastes and preferences when it comes to smart home installation.
 For instance, if you only want to automate the interior and exterior lighting of your home, then it will cost you less than a person who wants to automate the interior and exterior lighting, alarm, and security system, gas and water leak detection, yard irrigation and door and window locks.
 Some people prefer to install 10 CCTV cameras on their homes exterior to enhance security while others only prefer to install 3 or 4 CCTV cameras.
 Smart home devices that you plan to install and how you want them installed will determine how much you will spend.

-The quality of equipment installed
+- The quality of equipment installed

-Let’s face it, smart home devices are not equal.
+Smart home devices are not equal.
 There are those that are of higher quality than others.
 If you plan to install high-quality smart home devices in your home, then it will cost you more than an individual who is planning to install average quality smart home systems.

-The complexity of the system
+- The complexity of the system

 The complexity of the smart home system that you install will also determine how much it will cost you.
 For instance, if you are planning to install hardwired smart home systems, then it will cost you more than an individual who is planning to install wireless smart home systems.
 Hardwired systems are more complex, more efficient and reliable than wireless systems which are more prone to interference and hacking.
 On the other hand, if you plan to monitor or control your smart home systems from a distance, then it means that you have to install complex smart home devices that allow you to control or monitor your home from a distance.
 This will cost you more.

 Other factors that determine smart home costs include time taken to install smart home devices and the quality of the company that you choose to install smart home devices in your home.
-Reputable and more experienced companies usually charge more to install smart home devices than startups, but QuickTech can offer you the best smart home services at an affordable rate.
+Reputable and more experienced companies usually charge more to install smart home devices than start-ups, but QuickTech can offer you the best smart home services at an affordable rate.